 I have had a really curious case in my consulting practice.
 The client, let her be known as Maria (all names are changed) had a granddaughter, Elizabeth, whose mother died because of drug addiction.

 Maria raised Lisa alone, and she came to our office when the girl was about 14.
-Maria was afraid of Elizabeth’s behavior, because the teenaged Elizabeth listened to ‘the wrong kind of’ music and spent her time in ‘bad’ company.
+Maria was afraid of Elizabeth’s behavior, because the teenaged Elizabeth listened to ‘the wrong kind of’ music and spent her time in a ‘bad’ company.
 I asked whether Maria knew any of Lisa’s friends, and she replied:

-«No, but I feel they’re inappropriate company for my granddaughter.
+«No, but I feel they’re the inappropriate company for my granddaughter.
 I have seen them from my window, they look weird».